gkKshitij/restreact/README.md

 master branch is working on Stars Wars API[https://swapi.dev/api/films] so should work for everyone.

-main branch is custom project connected to costom database so dont even try.
+main branch is custom project connected to custom database so dont even try.